solipsse/Wiki1/_sources/1/math/writing.md

 [^involution]: a function, transformation, or operator that is equal to its inverse, i.e. which gives the identity when applied to itself.
 [^bag]: Not as important as other data strucutre for now.
-[^wop]: every non-empty set of positive integers (or more generally, every non-empty subset of a well-ordered set) has a least element.
+[^wop]: Every non-empty set of positive integers (or more generally, every non-empty subset of a well-ordered set) has a least element.
 In simpler terms, it states that any subset of integers or set with a defined ordering will have a smallest element.
+[^LE]: Prefer to use this for writing proof of logical equivalence in a logical line by line writing. {we can addd the left and right arrow to every equal at the end of the proof}
+[^Identical]: Prefer to use this for the end to conclude that first statement is indentical to the last statement.

 [WoP]: #well-ordering-principle